swellander/git-party/README.md

-# Checkpoint 3 - Express/Sequelize
+# Checkpoint 3 - Pillars (Express/Sequelize/React)

 This checkpoint is primarily to help us understand how well you've absorbed.
+It covers the main libraries you will learn in the curriculum: Express, Sequelize and React.
 Don't stress out that we will be using this checkpoint to judge you in any way except to understand how we can better help you.

 To this end — and perhaps it goes without saying — we ask that you don't help each other or cheat.